2023 Solar Incentives Guide for Plainfield, NJ - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The term "solar incentives" covers a range of financial incentives implemented to make installing and using solar panels more affordable.
+The term "solar incentives" covers a wide range of financial incentives designed to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-You may qualify for several types of incentives, such as cash back, discounts or credit towards your monthly utility bill, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the New Jersey government and others from the federal government.
+You might qualify for different types of incentives, such as cash back, discounts or credit towards your monthly utility bill, depending on your situation.
+Certain incentives come from your specific utility company, county or municipality, some from the state of New Jersey and others from the federal government.
 Some solar incentives you might qualify for are:

 Best Regional Coverage